lethain/organize/README.md

 but rather rows 5 through 25 from the dataset extracted from the document.
 I honestly have no idea why you'd actually want to do this.
 If you do have a usecase, please let us know.

+## What It Does Not Do

+``organize`` tries to parse tabular data files, and any tabular data file it does not parse is a bug.
+However, there are many things it does not do.
+These are not necessarily the final say, but represent our best current thinking.

+### Does not read directly from databases

+We do not plan to support reading directly from databases (MySQL, PostgreSQL, SQLite, MongoDB, ...).

+### Does not generate or enforce schemas

+We do not intend to create or enforce schemas on the organized data itself.
+Data will always be what the underlying format parser returns.
+For TSV, CSV, Excel this means a string, for more helpful formats like JSON it will be a string or integer or whatnot.

+We like this functionality, but believe it would be best suited to a different library built on top of ``organize`` as opposed to including it directly within the library itself.

 ## Contribution and Development